KeithBaldacchino/KeithBaldacchino/README.md

 I'm transitioning into IT from a technical trades background in motor vehicle and dive equipment servicing.
 I build and break things in my homelab to develop practical, hands-on skills in the infrastructure and support areas that matter most on the job.

-I take a security-conscious approach to everything I set up — segmented networks, access controls, and monitoring are baked into how I think about building systems.
+I take a security-conscious approach to everything I set up; segmented networks, access controls, and monitoring are baked into how I think about building systems.

 <br>